Davigo-Studio/govigedit-docs/docs/joints.md

 # Joints

 Davigo uses many types of joints to keep pullable objects in place.
-For instance, the `Blockwall` prefab uses an Overlapping Joint, whereas the Tree prefab uses the `Detachable Network Spring Joint`.
+For instance, the Blockwall prefab uses an `Overlapping Joint`, whereas the Tree prefab uses the `Detachable Network Spring Joint`.
 Both of these joints will keep your rigidbody in place, with varying methods.
 This may seem confusing at first, but be assured; with enough practice, you'll be a joint-making pro!

 ## Spring Joints